Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

   Click this button to save the new catalog, close the *Create new catalog* view and return to the catalog selection.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add a category to the catalog.
 A plus sign is displayed in each column.
 Click the plus sign to add a category or sub-category.
-The *Add Element* window is displayed.
+The *Add element* window is displayed.
   For detailed information about creating categories or sub-categories, see [Create a category](to_be_completed) or [Create a sub-category](to_be_completed).

   > [Info] If you add a category, a second column is displayed.
 When you click the button ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) again, you can also create a sub-category in the second column.
 Each time, you add a new sub-category, the next column is displayed.
 You can add an unlimited number of sub-categories in an unlimited number of levels.